Laci1953/HiTech-C-compiler-enhanced/ZAS/readme.txt

 Enhanced ZAS, for Z80 systems provided with 128/512KB RAM (including RomWBW systems), used by the HiTech C compiler.

-The labels are now stored to the extended RAM.
+The labels are now stored in the extended RAM.

 IMPORTANT NOTE: